Pece17/IoTBeacon/README.md

 - Continue
 - Restart

-When the Xubuntu system starts and shows the desktop screen, open the Linux terminal
+When Xubuntu operating system restarts and opens the desktop screen, open the Linux terminal - we will be mainly using the terminal to configure the server

 ```
 Ctrl + Alt + T
 ```

-Change keyboard layout to Finnish keyboard
+Change keyboard layout to Finnish keyboard, so that the keys respond correctly when typing

 ```
 setxkbmap fi